georgesecen/renova-ecommerce/README.md

 1. Users Table:
     * Stores user information such as username, email, and password.
-    * If your application doesn't require users (i.e., guests can add items to the cart), you can skip this table.
 2. Products Table:
     * Stores information about the products available for purchase, including name, description, price, stock quantity, and image URL.
     * The price is stored as a DECIMAL type with two decimal places for precision.
     * stock_quantity tracks how many units are available for each product.
 3. Cart Items Table:
     * Represents products that a user has added to their cart.
 It has a many-to-one relationship with both the users and products tables.
-    * quantity represents how many units of the product the user wants in their cart.
+    * quantity represents how many units of the product the user has in their cart.
     * The unique constraint on (user_id, product_id) ensures that a user cannot add the same product multiple times to the cart.
 If they attempt to add the same product again, the quantity will just be updated.
 4. Orders Table:
     * Once a user completes a checkout process, the order is created in this table.